 This paper discusses the R package lpcde, which stands for local polynomial conditional density estimation.
-It implements the kernel-based local polynomial smoothing methods introduced in Cattaneo et al. (2024) for statistical estimation and inference of conditional distributions, densities, and derivatives thereof.
+It implements the kernel-based local polynomial smoothing methods introduced in Cattaneo et al. (2024a) for statistical estimation and inference of conditional distributions, densities, and derivatives thereof.
 The package offers mean square error optimal bandwidth selection and associated point estimators, as well as uncertainty quantification based on robust bias correction both pointwise (e.g., confidence intervals) and uniformly (e.g., confidence bands) over evaluation points.
 The methods implemented are boundary adaptive whenever the data is compactly supported.
 The package also implements regularized conditional density estimation methods, ensuring the resulting density estimate is non-negative and integrates to one.
-We contrast the functionalities of lpcde with existing R packages for conditional density estimation, and showcase its main features using simulated data.
+We contrast the functionalities of lpcde with existing open-source packages for conditional density estimation, and showcase its main features using simulated and real datasets.
+An abbreviated version of this article is published in Cattaneo et al. (2025).

-Introduction 1
+1 Introduction

-Conditional cumulative distribution functions (CDFs), probability density functions (PDFs), and derivatives thereof, are important parameters of interest in statistics, econometrics, and other data science disciplines.
-In this article, we discuss the main methodological features of the R (R Core Team, 2021) package lpcde for estimation of and inference on conditional CDFs, PDFs, and derivatives thereof, employing the kernel-based local polynomial smoothing approach introduced in Cattaneo et al. (2024, CCJM hereafter).
+Conditional cumulative distribution functions (CDFs), conditional probability density functions (PDFs), and derivatives thereof, are important parameters of interest in statistics, econometrics, and other data science disciplines.
+This article discusses the main methodological features of the R package lpcde for estimation of and inference on conditional CDFs, conditional PDFs, and derivatives thereof, employing the kernel-based local polynomial smoothing approach introduced in Cattaneo et al. (2024a, CCJM hereafter).